 As Sector Strategy Lead at Spektrix, it’s my job to ensure that we support the sector to tackle the big-picture challenges and opportunities we face in order to thrive in a changing world.
-This month, that has meant a lot of time reflecting on the relationships between arts organisations and their audiences and donors, as we plan the talks we’ll be presenting at 2020 events with the Institute of Fundraising, Arts Marketing Association, Ticketing Professionals and more.
+This month, that has meant a lot of time reflecting on the relationships between arts organizations and their audiences and donors, as we plan the talks we’ll be presenting at 2020 events with the Institute of Fundraising, Arts Marketing Association, Ticketing Professionals and more.

 Why real relationships really matter